 Court Ordered Drug Tests

 Legal battles involving child custody may include issues of drug or alcohol use or abuse among one (or both) of the former spouses.
-In order to protect the children, an ongoing program of random drug testing is often agreed upon or ordered by the court.
-Alternatively, the program may include testing of either spouse at the time of visitation or custody, just prior or just following.
+In order to protect the children, an ongoing program of random drug testing is often agreed upon between the parties or court ordered.
+The program may include testing of either spouse at the time of visitation or custody, just prior or just following.

 Arrests or convictions for DUI or DWI often result in court-ordered drug or alcohol tests.
 Health Street can perform these court ordered tests, can manage your random notifications, and can report results directly to the courts.

 In court ordered drug testing for probation or pre-trial services, results can be faxed to a probation officer, the court, or an attorney.